 Rate Calculation & Application

-The two main campus billing rates are set in advance of the fiscal year based on projected costs.
+The two main campus billing rates are based on projected costs.
 Any over- or under-recovery is carried forward and built into future rates.
-The separate PPPL benefits rate is adjusted throughout the year to recover the actual fiscal year costs.
+The separate PPPL benefits rate is estimated in advance and adjusted to recover actual costs each fiscal year.
 The tables below apply only to the main campus rates.